 La Cocina de Consuelo: 4516 Burnet Rd, Austin, TX 78756

-This unassuming little Mexican restaurant, might be carelessly overlooked on the quickly ever growing Burnet Road in central Austin, however, it is definitely worth the stop.
-They may be known for their famous Enchilada Plates and enormous stuffed burritos, but their classic Crispy Beef Taco, with beef picadillo, diced tomatoes, shredded iceberg lettuce, grated cheddar cheese all tucked into crispy house-made deep fried crispy tortilla, well for me, is an instant flashback to my favorite childhood food from growing up in Texas, except these tacos are homemade and way better! (pictured above)
+This unassuming little restaurant, might be carelessly overlooked on the quickly ever growing Burnet Road in central Austin, however, it is definitely worth the stop.
+They may be known for their famous Enchilada Plates and enormous stuffed burritos, but their classic Crispy Beef Taco (pictured above), with beef picadillo, diced tomatoes, shredded iceberg lettuce, grated cheddar cheese all tucked into crispy house-made deep fried crispy tortilla, well for me, is an instant flashback to my favorite childhood food from growing up in Texas, except these tacos are homemade and way better! (pictured above)

 Pro Tip: The restaurant is small.
 Very small.
 With just a handful of seating options.
 They are also closed on Saturdays and don’t have consistent hours throughout the week.
 Plan accordingly.